25prabhu10/notes/docs/Languages/CSS/CSS.md

 - **Counting**: The counting functions `counter()`, `counters()`, and `symbols()` are used to manage counter variables.

-- **Math**: Sometimes the built-in units aren’t enough and you need to calculate size or position based upon other elements.
+- **Math**: Sometimes the built-in units aren't enough and you need to calculate size or position based upon other elements.
 The `calc()` function makes it possible to do some basic math with a mix of units.
 Addition, subtraction, multiplication, and division are supported along with parentheses.
 As an example, you could use height: `calc(10vh - 1rem)` to calculate the height of a header that was _10%_ of the viewport height, but accounted for a _1rem_ border.

 ### Variables